dark7lord/Transactions/README.md

 - Be prepared to explain the obtained results

 💡 [Tap here](https://forms.yandex.ru/cloud/64181f5273cee70c4947898c/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.